 Because of the extra time that children spend sleeping and the fact that their biological systems are still in development, you may want to seek out a more natural alternative if you’re concerned about an allergic reaction.
-There are plant-based alternatives available that could be safer.
+There are organic mattress alternatives available that could be safer.

 Also, be on the lookout for mattress certifications for assurances that the bed is free from harmful chemicals.
-Some to look for include Oeko-Tex and GreenGuard Gold.
+Some certifications to look for include CertiPUR-US, OEKO-TEX, and GREENGUARD Gold.
 If the mattress you’re evaluating has certifications like these, then they’re likely to be safe to use for anyone.

 What is a good memory foam pillow?

-Pillows are a highly personal choice, but we believe you can’t go wrong with a Tempur-Pedic memory foam pillow.
-A word of caution, though.
-They’re not cheap.
+Pillows are a highly personal choice, but we believe you can’t go wrong with a well-made memory foam pillow.
 Many mattress companies make their own pillows, so if you’ve found a brand of beds you like, you’ll probably sleep well on their pillow, too.

-We also like a couple of brands that allow you to add and remove foam so that you can customize the size and shape of your pillow.
-For a complete list of our recommendations, click here.
+Additionally, some brands allow you to add and remove foam so that you can customize the size and shape of your pillow.

-These beds have some of the highest customer satisfaction rates due to their ideal combination of comfort and support.
-They truly offer a solution for everyone, and some companies even allow you to “build your own” mattress based on your individual user preferences and demographic data like age, gender, and weight.
+Memory foam beds have some of the highest customer satisfaction rates due to their ideal combination of comfort and support.
+They offer a solution for nearly everyone, and some companies even allow you to “build your own” mattress based on your individual user preferences and demographic data like age, gender, and weight.

 Jill Zwarensteyn is the Editor for Sleep Advisor and a Certified Sleep Science Coach.
 She is enthusiastic about providing helpful and engaging information on all things sleep and wellness.

 - “Forty-Year-Old Foam Springs Back With New Benefits”.
 NASA Spinoff.
 2005.